-Evaluation and Optimization of the Registrar Redundancy Handling in Reliable Server Pooling Systems
+"Takeover Suggestion" - A Registrar Redundancy Handling Optimization for Reliable Server Pooling Systems

-Xing Zhou\, Thomas Dreibholz $\dagger$ , Fu Fa\, Wencai Du\ and Erwin P. Rathgeb $\dagger$

-\Hainan University, College of Information Science and Technology Renmin Avenue.
-58, 570228 Haikou, Hainan, China
+Xing Zhou\, Thomas Dreibholz, Erwin P. Rathgeb and Wencai Du\ \Hainan University, College of Information Science and Technology Renmin Avenue 58, 570228 Haikou, Hainan, China {zhouxing,wencai}@hainu.edu.cn

-$\{zhouxing, fufa, wencai\}@hainu.edu.cn$

-University of Duisburg-Essen, Institute for Experimental Mathematics Ellernstrasse 29, 45326 Essen, Germany {dreibh,rathgeb}@iem.uni-due.de
+†University of Duisburg-Essen, Institute for Experimental Mathematics Ellernstrasse 29, 45326 Essen, Germany {dreibh,rathgeb}@iem.uni-due.de

-Abstract-The Reliable Server Pooling (RSerPool) architecture is the IETF's new standard for a lightweight server redundancy and session failover framework to support availability-critical applications.
-RSerPool combines the ideas from different research areas into a single, resource-efficient and unified architecture.
-Server pools are maintained by redundant management components, which are called registrars.
-Registrars monitor the availability of servers in the pool and remove them in case of failure.
+Abstract-Reliable Server Pooling (RSerPool) is the IETF's new standard for a common server redundancy and session failover framework to support availability-critical applications.
+Server pools are maintained by redundant management components denoted as registrars.
+These registrars monitor the availability of servers in the pool and remove them in case of failure.
 Furthermore, they synchronize their view of the pool with other registrars to provide information redundancy.

-In this paper, we first analyse the implications of registrar redundancy on the server pool performance.
-Furthermore, we present an optimization approach for the server pool management, which improves the system performance in case of registrar problems by hardware failures or Denial of Service attacks.
+In this paper, we first illustrate the implications of registrar redundancy on the performance of RSerPool systems.
+After that, we present an optimization approach for the server pool management, which improves the management performance in case of registrar problems like hardware failures or Denial of Service attacks.
+The performance of our approach is evaluated in real life using PLANETLAB measurements.

-Keywords: Reliable Server Pooling, Redundancy, Takeover, Handlespace Management, Performance Analysis
+Keywords: Reliable Server Pooling, Redundancy, Handlespace Management, Takeover, Performance Analysis